DSC180B-A04-Capstone-Group-06/News-Classification-Webpage/README.md

 ## Experiment

 **Logistic Regression** is a binary classifier model that is widely adopted for many research projects and real-world applications.
 As such, we included this model in our experiment as well.
-This model is optimized by minimizing the **Logistic Loss** (Equation 1).
+This model is optimized by minimizing the **Logistic Loss**.

 ![Logistic Loss](images/Logistic_Loss.png)

 A **Support Vector Machine (SVM)** is a supervised model intended for solving classification problems.
 The SVM algorithm creates a line or a hyper-plane, which separates the data into classes.
-This model is optimized by minimizing the **Hinge Loss** (Equation 2)
+This model is optimized by minimizing the **Hinge Loss**.

 ![Hinge Loss](images/Hinge_Loss.png)